simkestuff/olivec/README.md

 This is library used for CPU rendering.

+### Examples

+File example.c contains examples of olive.c usage.
+As result, some png files are produces and placed in pics directory.
+For creation of files [stb single header file libraries](https://github.com/nothings/stb) are used.

 ### raylib examples

 olive.c library is not dependent on any external graphics library.